On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Generalization of the method of sections via the KAM theory

 \subsection{Topology of the phase space}

-For all values of $\varepsilon_1, \varepsilon_2$ the system is invariant under rotation around the fixed point $ \mathbf{r_0}$, thus it possesses the N\"other integral of angular momentum.
-Since the position is still characterized by the three angles (fig. \ref{gen3pen}), this integral permits to perform Routh reduction to the $4$-dimensional phase space.
-To make this reduction explicitely we again study the dynamics in terms of the angles between the segments of the pendulum-type system $\beta_i = \alpha_{i+1} - \alpha_i, \quad i = 1, 2$ and their derivatives.
-Now for any fixed couple of $(\varepsilon_1, \varepsilon_2$), one we can apply the method of sections.
+For all values of $\varepsilon_1, \varepsilon_2$ the system is invariant under rotation around the fixed point $ \mathbf{r_0}$, thus it possesses the Noether integral of angular momentum.
+Since the position is still characterized by the three angles (figure \ref{gen3pen}), this integral permits to perform Routh reduction to the $4$-dimensional phase space.
+To make this reduction explicitly we again study the dynamics in terms of the angles between the segments of the pendulum-type system $\beta_i = \alpha_{i+1} - \alpha_i, \quad i = 1, 2$ and their derivatives.
+Now for any fixed couple of $(\varepsilon_1, \varepsilon_2$), we can apply the method of sections.